 Chapter and Verse?

 First of all, contrary to what you’ve been taught, this set of commands cannot be found anywhere in the Bible.
 Nowhere.
-At least not in that form.
-It’s actually a heavily edited version of two biblical passages (Exodus 20: 2-17 and Deuteronomy 5: 6-21) .
-This in itself is very illuminating, because the would-be theocrats who want to shove the Ten Commandments in your face are generally fundamentalists who claim to get their authority as self-appointed guardians of (other people’s) morality from a strict reading of “scripture”, with nothing added or taken away.
-But clearly they’re not practicing what they preach.
+At least not in the form commonly stated.
+But hey, it’s close.
+It’s actually a rather condensed version of two biblical passages (Exodus 20: 2-17 and Deuteronomy 5: 6-21) .
+It may seem trifling to make an issue out of some minor editing, but it’s actually illuminating, because the would-be theocrats who want to shove the Ten Commandments in your face are generally fundamentalists who claim to get their authority as self-appointed guardians of (other people’s) morality from a strict reading of “scripture”, with nothing added or taken away.
+But they’re not exactly practicing what they preach.

 One thing the anonymous editors changed is the number of commandments listed in the Bible.
 It’s actually as many as 17 in the book of Exodus and as many as 21 in the book of Deuteronomy, depending on whether certain statements included in the lot should be considered commandments.
 One is reminded of the scene in the Mel Brooks movie when Moses comes down the mountain carrying three stone tablets and says (quoting from memory here) “My people, I bring you these fifteen — oops!–ten — TEN commandments.”

 The Ten WHAT?

 Except that they’re not really called commandments at all, not in the Bible.
 So what?
 Why shouldn’t you call them commandments even if God doesn’t?
 Well…